Trovemaster/TROVE/docs/source/features.rst

       extmatelem convert stitch

-This will combine the split matelem files into a ``j0_extfield.chk`` files (which are produced if not splitting is carried out as specified in Chapter `Quickstart <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__).
+This will combine the split matelem files into a ``j0_extfield.chk`` files (which are produced if not splitting is carried out as specified in :doc:`quickstart`).
 This can then be used with GAIN.